paulinjemimabalasubramani/paulinjemimabalasubramani/README.md

 # Getting Started
 In this project, the tools majorly used are: Snowflake, Pyspark, Apache Airflow, Azure Devops, SQL Server Snowflake - For Loading and storing the data.
 It has data of different versions for each time updating the record (history of data) and also it has raw data stored in staging or vairant table and the meaningful data (data mapped with proper fields) in the target table.
 The business client has the visibility/access to the views (only specific data visible based on the business requirement) For moving the data from the variant to target target, I have used streams, tasks and procedures as part of the snowflake objects.
 The framework automatically produces the DDL scripts for snowflake objects.
+[The sample in Dumps zip file]

 Pyspark - This is what is used for coding to build the framework.